jfornazier/R-codes/README.md

 plot_relative_abundance_from_phyloseq --> Merge samples and taxonomic levels to plot graphics of microbial abundance

-plot_relative_abundance_from_phyloseq --> Visual analysis, rarefy data, calulate diversity indexes and plot graphs
+rarefy_data_and_plot_diversity indexes_from_phyloseq --> Visual analysis, rarefy data, calulate diversity indexes and plot graphs